mmfabio/github-crash-course/README.md

-# Importante Instructions
+# Important Instructions

-This is a demo repo for practicing github actions.
+This is a demo repository for practicing Git & GitHub.